usc-isi-i2/t2wml-api/docs/grammar.md

 A boolean expression- created with a function or operator- returns a True/False value.

-A boolean equation is inidcated with the arrow (`->`) operator.
+A boolean equation is indicated with the arrow (`->`) operator.
 It returns some value, based on when a boolean expression returns True.
 The left side argument is the boolean expression, and the right side argument is what is returned as soon as the expression is evaluated to True. (one therefore would normally have the boolean expression contain at least one of the iterables $row, $col, or $n)

 `contains(value[A, $row], "human")` is a boolean expression.